imskm/kore-doc/api/python.md

 dom.route("/secret", self.secret, methods=["get"],
     auth={
         "type"      : "header",      # header or cookie are both supported.
         "value"     : "x-header",    # header name or cookie name.
         "redirect"  : "/",           # Redirect to / on auth failure, if not set
                                      # auth failure will result in a 403.
-        "verify"    : verify_auth  # Callback to verify the authenticator.
+        "verify"    : validate_auth  # Callback to verify the authenticator.
     }
 )
 ```